FranticSalamander/BASE/baselines/entra.md

 #### MS.Entra.8.1v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.1v1; Criticality: SHALL -->
-- _Rationale:_ Enforces a sign-in frequency to ensure administrators sessions do not remain active for longer than 4 hours.
+- _Justification:_ Enforces a sign-in frequency to ensure administrators sessions do not remain active for longer than 4 hours.
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.2v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.2v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.3v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.3v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.4v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.4v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.5v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.5v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.6v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.6v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.7v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.7v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.8v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.8v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.9v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.9v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.10v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.10v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.11v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.11v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.12v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.12v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024

 #### MS.Entra.8.13v1
 Blocks all connections from countries not in the allowed countries list.
 <!--Policy: MS.Entra.8.13v1; Criticality: SHALL -->
-- _Rationale:_Enforces a sign-in frequency
+- _Justification:_Enforces a sign-in frequency
 - _Last modified:_ Jan 2024